 When filing your federal and state income tax forms, you’ll use your gross income as your starting point.
 Then, you can subtract deductions to determine how much you’ll owe.

-For your 2020 taxes, the standard tax deductions are:
+For tax year 2020, the standard tax deductions are:

 - $12,400 for single taxpayers and married taxpayers filing separately